percona/percona-server-mongodb-operator/source/backups.rst

      subsection instead of ``spec.backupName`` field to point on the appropriate S3-compatible storage.
-This ``backupSource`` subsection should contain a ``destination`` key equal to the s3 bucket with a special ``s3://`` prefix, followed by necessary S3 configuration keys, same as in ``deploy/cr.yaml`` file:
+This ``backupSource`` subsection should contain a ``destination`` key equal to the s3 bucket with a special ``s3://`` specifier, followed by necessary S3 configuration keys, same as in ``deploy/cr.yaml`` file:

      .. code-block:: yaml